-The security freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
+The security freeze is designed to prevent credit, loans and services from being approved in your name without your consent.
 When you place a security freeze on your credit report, you will be provided with a personal identification number, password or similar device to use if you choose to remove the freeze on your credit report or to temporarily authorize the release of your credit report to a specific party or parties or for a specific period of time after the freeze is in place.
 To remove the freeze or to provide authorization for the temporary release of your credit report, you must contact the consumer reporting agency and provide all of the following:

-- (1) the unique personal identification number, password or similar device provided by the consumer reporting agency; - (2) proper identification to verify your identity; - (3) information regarding the third party or parties who are to receive the credit report or the period of time for which the credit report may be released to users of the credit report.
+(1) the unique personal identification number, password or similar device provided by the consumer reporting agency;

+(2) proper identification to verify your identity;

+(3) information regarding the third party or parties who are to receive the credit report or the period of time for which the credit report may be released to users of the credit report; and underwriting; for certain governmental purposes; and for purposes of pre-screening as defined in the federal Fair Credit Reporting Act.